YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When is it reasonable to drive again?

-If the procedure was large, the session was long, the patient is very swollen, or the trip is far, waiting longer is sensible.
-Some patients feel technically capable of driving but still move like someone in recovery.
+If the procedure was large, the session was long, you are very swollen, or the trip is far, waiting longer is sensible.
+Some people feel technically capable of driving but still move like someone in recovery.
 That is not the time to prove independence.

-This timing also affects international patients deciding how many days to stay in Turkey after a hair transplant.
-A good plan gives the patient enough rest, a first wash, early review, and an organized route home without making recovery feel rushed.
+This timing also matters for international patients deciding how many days to stay in Turkey after a hair transplant.
+The stay should leave room for rest, a first wash, early review, and an organized route home, instead of making the patient choose between a flight schedule and a calm recovery.

 Decision gate visual showing when it is reasonable to drive again after a hair transplant